gitguige/academic-kickstart/content/home/publications.md

 [1] Xugui Zhou, The Development of Intelligent Household Ventilator Based on Remote Digital Transmission Technology, Shandong University, 2015

 [2] Xugui Zhou, Feng Cha, The Design and Application of CAN/RS232 Conversion Board Based on STM32F103 Chip, Industrial Control Computer, 2014(5):49-50

-[3] Xugui Zhou, Shengxin Zhang, Yanjie Li, Feng Cha, Development and Application of TCP/IP Communication Test Tool, Industrial Control Computer, 2014, 27 (2) :34-35 [4] Xugui Zhou, Shengxin Zhang, Yanjie Li, Feng Cha, Development and Application of TCP/IP Protocol Stack in DCS Master Station , Smart Factory, 2014, (1) :71-74
+[3] Xugui Zhou, Shengxin Zhang, Yanjie Li, Feng Cha, Development and Application of TCP/IP Communication Test Tool, Industrial Control Computer, 2014, 27 (2) :34-35

+[4] Xugui Zhou, Shengxin Zhang, Yanjie Li, Feng Cha, Development and Application of TCP/IP Protocol Stack in DCS Master Station , Smart Factory, 2014, (1) :71-74

 ●  An Intelligent Household System (Patent No.: ZL 2013 2 0043015.7)

 ●  A Method to Receive Indefinite Length Serial Packets by DMA (Patent No.: ZL 2018 1 0119917.1)

+●  A debugging method，device and removable storage medium for a variety of CPU plug-ins (Patent No.: ZL 2018 1 1341241.1)